 2022 Edited, selected graduates from the International Center of Photography in New York and the Ostkreuzschule für Fotografie in Berlin

-Selected Academic Publications
+Academic Publications and Talks

 2019 ‘Between archive and repertoire: The Ju|’hoansi San Living Museum in Grashoek,’ in W. Zips and M. Zips-Mairitsch (eds), Bewildering Borders: The Economy of Conservation in Africa, pp. 121-135, Berlin and Zürich: LIT Verlag